 Indirect compensation is the portion of employee compensation that has monetary value but isn’t included in the employee’s base pay and is not paid in cash.
 Indirect compensation includes employee benefits and taxes covered by the employer.

 Mandatory employee benefits

-Mandatory employee benefits are non-wage compensation guaranteed to employees by law.
+Mandatory, or statutory, employee benefits are non-wage compensation guaranteed to employees by law.

 The US federal government’s Department of Labor (DOL) requires six types of mandatory employee benefits:

 Mandatory employee benefits vary by country–consult our global hiring guide to get details about different countries’ mandatory benefits.

 Non-mandatory employee benefits that fall under indirect compensation are perks with measurable monetary value not required by law, such as 401k retirement plans, stock options, and work-from-home stipends are considered indirect employee compensation.